eslint/eslint/docs/user-guide/configuring.md

 ### Deprecated

 * `ecmaFeatures.experimentalObjectRestSpread` - enable support for the experimental [object rest/spread properties](https://github.com/tc39/proposal-object-rest-spread).
 This syntax has been supported in `ecmaVersion: 2018`.
-This option will be removed in future.
+This option will be removed in the future.

 ## Specifying Parser